300+ bridge projects awarded for construction through September

 To date, more than 90 bridges in the Bridging Kentucky Program have been restored and reopened to traffic since the program was created in mid-2018.

-Bridging Kentucky is a statewide program that represents an unprecedented commitment by Gov. Matt Bevin and the Kentucky General Assembly to improve the safety and soundness of bridges throughout the Commonwealth by replacing or rehabilitating more than 1,000 bridges in six years.
+Bridging Kentucky is a statewide program that represents an unprecedented commitment to improve the safety and soundness of bridges throughout the Commonwealth by replacing or rehabilitating more than 1,000 bridges in six years.

 “The Bridging Kentucky program continues to address the bridges across Kentucky that we’ve identified with the greatest need,” said Royce Meredith, KYTC’s program manager for Bridging Kentucky.
 “We are moving quickly to award contracts for these rehabilitation or replacement projects and improve safety and mobility across the Commonwealth.”